vahidfarajidev/notes-repo/Fundamentals/6-delegates-in-csharp.md

 Predicate<int> isEven = number => number % 2 == 0;
 Console.WriteLine(isEven(4)); // True
 ```
+If you need a specific delegate with a meaningful name (e.g., for clarity in APIs or events), use a custom delegate.
+If you prefer simplicity and flexibility (e.g., for callbacks, LINQ, or quick usage), use Func<>, Action<> or Predicate<>.
 ---

 ## ✅ Use Cases for Delegates